liamoddell/azure-apim-tracing/README.md

 - ✅ Application Observability with RED metrics
 - ✅ Vendor-neutral (works with any OTLP collector)

-## Why This Exists

-Without distributed tracing, APIM and backend services appear as disconnected systems.
-When requests are slow or failing, you can't see the complete journey through your architecture.

-This policy provides end-to-end visibility by:
-- Creating properly linked parent-child span relationships
-- Automatically generating service topology graphs
-- Enabling root cause analysis from gateway to backend services
-- Supporting standards-based observability (OpenTelemetry, W3C)

-**vs. Alternatives:**
-- **EventHub/Log Analytics**: No trace relationships, delayed visibility, not real-time
-- **Application Insights**: Azure-only, expensive at scale, limited W3C Trace Context support

 ## Repository Contents

 ### Policy Files